vseventer/sharp-cli/README.md

 sharp <options> [command..]

 Commands:
-  background <rgba>                      Set the background to embed, extend, or flatten the image
+  sharp background <rgba>                      Set the background to embed, extend, or flatten the
-                                         with
+                                               image with
-  bandbool <operator>                    Perform a bitwise boolean operation on all input image
+  sharp bandbool <operator>                    Perform a bitwise boolean operation on all input
-                                         channels (bands) to produce a single channel output image blur [sigma]                           Blur the image boolean <operand> <operator>           Perform a bitwise boolean operation with operand image convolve <width> <height> <kernel>     Convolve the image with the specified kernel extract <top> <left> <width> <height>  Extract a region of the image extractChannel <band>                  Extract a single channel from a multi-channel image flip                                   Flip the image about the vertical Y axis flop                                   Flop the image about the horizontal X axis gamma [factor]                         Apply a gamma correction by reducing the encoding (darken) pre-resize then increasing the encoding (brighten)
+                                               image channels (bands) to produce a single channel output image sharp blur [sigma]                           Blur the image sharp boolean <operand> <operator>           Perform a bitwise boolean operation with operand image sharp convolve <width> <height> <kernel>     Convolve the image with the specified kernel sharp extract <top> <left> <width> <height>  Extract a region of the image sharp extractChannel <band>                  Extract a single channel from a multi-channel image sharp flip                                   Flip the image about the vertical Y axis sharp flop                                   Flop the image about the horizontal X axis sharp gamma [factor]                         Apply a gamma correction by reducing the encoding (darken) pre-resize then increasing the encoding
-                                         post-resize
+                                               (brighten) post-resize
-  greyscale                              Convert to 8-bit greyscale; 256 shades of grey
+  sharp greyscale                              Convert to 8-bit greyscale; 256 shades of grey
                                                                                 [aliases: grayscale]
-  joinChannel <images..>                 Join one or more channels to the image negate                                 Produce the "negative" of the image normalise                              Enhance output image contrast by stretching its luminance
+  sharp joinChannel <images..>                 Join one or more channels to the image sharp negate                                 Produce the "negative" of the image sharp normalise                              Enhance output image contrast by stretching its
-                                         to cover the full dynamic range        [aliases: normalize] overlayWith <overlay>                  Overlay (composite) an image over the processed (resized, extracted etc.) image resize <width> [height]                Resize image to width × height rotate [angle]                         Rotate the output image sharpen [sigma]                        Sharpen the image threshold [value]                      Any pixel value greather than or equal to the threshold value will be set to 255, otherwise it will be set to 0 tile [size]                            Use tile-based deep zoom (image pyramid) output toColourspace <colourspace>            Set the output colourspace          [aliases: toColorspace] trim [tolerance]                       Trim "boring" pixels from all edges that contain values within a percentage similarity of the top-left pixel
+                                               luminance to cover the full dynamic range [aliases: normalize] sharp overlayWith <overlay>                  Overlay (composite) an image over the processed (resized, extracted etc.) image sharp resize <width> [height]                Resize image to width × height sharp rotate [angle]                         Rotate the output image sharp sharpen [sigma]                        Sharpen the image sharp threshold [value]                      Any pixel value greather than or equal to the threshold value will be set to 255, otherwise it will be set to 0 sharp tile [size]                            Use tile-based deep zoom (image pyramid) output sharp toColourspace <colourspace>            Set the output colourspace    [aliases: toColorspace] sharp trim [tolerance]                       Trim "boring" pixels from all edges that contain values within a percentage similarity of the top-left pixel

 Global Options
-  --compressionLevel, -c  zlib compression level                               [number] [default: 6] --format, -f            Force output to a given format
+  --compressionLevel, -c  zlib compression level                               [number] [default: 9] --format, -f            Force output to a given format
-                                    [choices: "jpeg", "png", "raw", "tiff", "webp"] [default: input] --input, -i             Path to (an) image file(s)             [array] [required] [default: stdin] --limitInputPixels, -l  Do not process input images where the number of pixels (width x height) exceeds this limit                           [number] [default: 268402689]
+                  [choices: "input", "jpeg", "jpg", "png", "raw", "tiff", "webp"] [default: "input"] --input, -i             Path to (an) image file(s)             [array] [required] [default: stdin] --limitInputPixels, -l  Do not process input images where the number of pixels (width x height) exceeds this limit                           [number] [default: 268402689]